 - If you can arrive early, plan a day or two of hiking and excursions in the mountains and then come back to Denver to sleep.
 These up and down shifts in altitude will help your body cope on wedding day.

 - Bring portable oxygen for your guests.
 You can purchase portable oxygen cans at outdoor stores.
 Consider having some on hand on your wedding day in case guests start to feel affected during the party.
+There are even some companies, like Summit Oxygen, who can bring oxygen bars to your wedding to help give out of town guests a boost.

 - Go easy on the drinking.
 Alcohol hits you harder at elevation.
 Make sure your guest (especially your out of town ones!) know this ahead of time and ask them to go easy.